-Level Marks Description • Knowledge of the use of token economy in the management of schizophrenia is accurate with some detail.
+Level Marks Description

+7-8 Knowledge of the interactionist approach to schizophrenia is accurate with some detail.

 Application is effective.

-4 7-8 Discussion is thorough and effective.
-Minor detail and/or expansion of argument is sometimes lacking. • The answer is clear, coherent, and focused.
+4 Discussion is thorough and effective.

+Minor detail and/or expansion of argument is sometimes lacking.

+The answer is clear, coherent, and focused.

 Specialist terminology is used effectively.

-5-6 Knowledge of the use of token economy in the management of schizophrenia is evident but there are occasional inaccuracies/omissions.
-3 Application and/or discussion is mostly effective. • The answer is mostly clear and organised but occasionally lacks focus.
+3 5-6 Knowledge of the interactionist approach to schizophrenia is evident but there are occasional inaccuracies/omissions.
+Application and/or discussion is mostly effective.
+The answer is mostly clear and organised but occasionally lacks focus.
 Specialist terminology is used appropriately.
-3-4 Limited knowledge of the use of token economy in the management of schizophrenia is present.
+2 3-4 Limited knowledge of the interactionist approach to schizophrenia is present.
 Focus is mainly on description.
-2 Any application/discussion is of limited effectiveness. • The answer lacks clarity, accuracy, and organisation in places.
+Any application/discussion is of limited effectiveness.
+The answer lacks clarity, accuracy, and organisation in places.
 Specialist terminology is used inappropriately on occasions.

-1 1-2 Knowledge of the use of token economy in the management of schizophrenia is very limited.
+1 1-2 Knowledge of the interactionist approach to schizophrenia is very limited.
 Application/discussion is limited, poorly focused, or absent.
 The answer as a whole lacks clarity, has many inaccuracies, and is poorly organised.
 Specialist terminology is either absent or inappropriately used.
 0 No relevant content.